GuySartorelli/silverstripe-composable-validators/docs/en/01-validators.md

 # Traits
 ## ValidatesMultipleFields
-This trait is used in both the `RequiredFieldsValidator` and `WarningFieldsValidator`.
+This trait is used in both the [RequiredFieldsValidator](#requiredfieldsvalidator) and [WarningFieldsValidator](#warningfieldsvalidator).
 It is useful for any validator that can be fed an array of field names that need to be validated.

 ### Usage
 This usage applies to all validators that use `ValidatesMultipleFields`.
 It is intentionally very similar to Silverstripe's `RequiredFields` usage.